Jude Adcock MBACP (accred.) Dip. Sup'v; M.Ed. Couns (Cantab); Dip ASIIP Couns.

 Originally an Adlerian trained counsellor I offer integrative counselling and psychotherapy to individuals or couples.
 I have a comfortable ground floor counselling room and can offer flexible hours.
 As a registered and accredited member of the BACP I adhere to their ethical framework.

 My professional development is important to me so I can continue to offer my clients the best service I possibly can.
-Alongside regular training courses I am currently a doctoral candidate studying at the Metanoia Institute for Psychotherapy and Research.
+Alongside regular professional development training courses I am currently a doctoral candidate studying at the Metanoia Institute for Psychotherapy and Research.
 My research interest is shame in childhood and the role of the school counsellor in promoting authenticity.
 I am also a qualified clinical supervisor.

-Although I am trained to work with a wide range of issues I have particular interest in working with emotional trauma, bereavement, LGBT and young people.
+Although I am trained to work with a wide range of issues I have particular interest in working with emotional trauma, shame, LGBT+ children (6+) and young people.
 It can often be beneficial to work with the creative arts and I am trained specifically in this area; particularly helpful for children and young people but adults can find it very helpful too.

 Driven from personal experiences in my own life I am passionate about my work and very much enjoy working with people who are finding life generally challenging or who have a particular issue they need support with.
-My style of counselling is to work collaboratively using encouragement, creativity and gentle challenging with a strong sense of respect and autonomy.
+My style of counselling is to work relationally using encouragement and respectful and gentle challenging whilst developing a felt sense of autonomy.
 I believe we all have the ability to find the answers ourselves, sometimes we just need a little help in getting there.